sdg1981/spelio/spelio_trusted_welsh_voices_system_spec_v_1_0.md

 - configured voice ID
 - stable, conservative settings

+Final ElevenLabs MP3s should pass through the same gentle loudness-normalisation and post-processing approach where practical, so direct and Azure-transform files have similar perceived volume.

 Current experimental voice configuration:

+- Current preferred experimental voice ID: `aHCytOTnUOgfGPn5n89j`
-- Preferred experimental voice ID: `G7ILShrCNLfmS0A37SXS`
+- Previous tested reference voice ID: `G7ILShrCNLfmS0A37SXS`
-- Previous tested Welsh-ish voice ID: `DikmR0aoFXAp1A3NcovW`
+- Previous tested Welsh-ish reference voice ID: `DikmR0aoFXAp1A3NcovW`

 Voice IDs should remain configurable and should not be hardcoded throughout the app.

+This workflow should remain admin-only and should not add learner-facing audio complexity.

 ---